Crypto-TII/AutoND/README.md

 ...
 INFO:root:ABORT TRAINING (best validation accuracy <= 50.5)
 ```
+The training is aborted in the round where the best validation accuracy falls below 50.5%.

 ### Test SPECK64 or SPECK128
 Please change `main.py` accordingly, e.g. for SPECK64: